randerzander/docker-druid/README.md

 ```

 **Publishing Streaming Data to Druid over HTTP**

 To push data to Druid via Tranquility's [Streaming Ingest](http://druid.io/docs/latest/ingestion/stream-ingestion.html):
 ```
 curl -X POST -H'Content-Type: application/json' --data-binary @data/btc-trades.json http://localhost:8200/v1/post/btc-trades_stream
 ...
 {"result":{"received":25,"sent":25}}
 ```

-*Note* data timestamps MUST be from within the last 5 minutes for the HTTP server to ingest them.
+*Note*: data timestamps MUST be from within the last 5 minutes for the HTTP server to ingest them.
 If they are not, you'll see:
 ```
 {"result":{"received":25,"sent":0}}
 ```